 How to get a 4 percent or better return

 If you’re looking to clear that withdrawal hurdle of 4 percent, one way to do so is by owning the Standard & Poor’s 500 index, a broadly diversified collection of hundreds of America’s best companies.
-Over a 20-year period ending in 2019, the index raised its dividend by about 6.4 percent annually, nicely above what you’d need for the standard withdrawal strategy.
-Just as important, the index increased in value about 10 percent annually over long stretches of time.
+According to Goldman Sachs, the index averaged an annual return of 13.6 percent between 2010 and 2020 – far outpacing that 4 percent magic rule.
+However, it’s important to point out that the banking giant has a much lower forecast for the S&P in the future: a 6 percent return over the next decade.
+While that number is lower, it’s still well above what you’d need for the standard withdrawal strategy.
+And it’s important to look at an even broader historical picture, which shows that the index has increased in value about 10 percent annually over long stretches of time.

 Here’s what a $100,000 portfolio might look like over 10 years, assuming an average annual increase.
 The S&P 500 pays around a 2 percent dividend yield over time, so let’s start there.

 |Principal||Withdrawal||Annual dividends||Capital gain||Ending balance|